KP solitons and total positivity for the Grassmannian: A construction for asymptotic contour plots

 \begin{lemma} Let $\pi = \pi(L)$ be the derangement associated to $L$.
 Then Algorithm \ref{LeToPlabic} produces a generalized plabic graph $G_-(L)$ whose trip permutation is $\pi$. \end{lemma} \begin{proof} It is clear from the construction that $G_-(L)$ is a generalized plabic graph.
 Note that if we follow the rules of the road starting from a boundary vertex of $G_-(L)$, we will first follow a ``pipe" northwest (see the top right picture in Figure \ref{LePlabic}), and then travel straight across the row or column where that pipe ended.
 This has the same effect as the bijection of Definition \ref{Le2permutation}. \end{proof}

 We now present a lemma which explains the relationship between $G_-(L)$ and $G_-(L')$, where $L'$ is the $\Le$-diagram $L$ with the top row removed.

-\begin{lemma} Let $L$ be a $\Le$-diagram with $k$ rows and $n-k$ columns, and let $G$ denote the edge-labeled plabic graph associated to $L$ via Algorithm \ref{LeToPlabic}.
+\begin{lemma} Let $L$ be a $\Le$-diagram with $k$ rows and $n-k$ columns, and let $G$ denote the generalized plabic graph associated to $L$ via Algorithm \ref{LeToPlabic}.
+Recall that Algorithm \ref{LeToPlabic} uses Definition \ref{Le2permutation} to label the boundary vertices of $G$; we then use the rules of the road to label edges of $G$ by pairs of integers.
 Form a new $\Le$-diagram $L'$ from $L$ by removing the top row of $L$; suppose that $\ell$ is the sum of the number of rows and columns in $L'$.
 Let $G'$ denote the edge-labeled plabic graph associated to $L'$, but instead of using the labels $\{1,2,\dots,\ell\}$, use the labels $\{n-\ell+1, n-\ell+2,\dots,n\}$.
 Let $h$ denote the label of the top row of $L$.
 Then $G'$ is obtained from $G$ by removing the trip $T_h$ starting at $h$, together with any edges to the right of the trip which have a trivalent vertex on $T_h$. \end{lemma}

 We omit the proof of Lemma \ref{lem:algo}; it should be clear after the following example.